 Check the front-to-rear blade level any time you install the mower.
-If the front of the mower is more than 7.9 mm (5/16 inch) lower than the rear of the mower, adjust the blade level using the following procedure:
+If the front of the mower is more than 7.9 mm (5/16 inch) lower than the rear of the mower, adjust the blade level using the following instructions:

-- Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- 1. Park the machine on a level surface and disengage the blade control switch. - 2.
+Move the motion-control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut lever to middle position.

-Note: Check and adjust the side-to-side blade level if you have not checked the setting; refer to Leveling from Side to Side (page 40).
+Note: Check and adjust the side-to-side blade level if you have not checked the setting; refer to Leveling from Side-to-Side (page 40).

-4. Carefully rotate the blades so that they are facing front to rear (Figure 55 and Figure 56).
+4. Carefully rotate the blades so they are facing front to rear (Figure 54).